Geneseo, Kansas: Media

 The Geneseo Journal was originally called the Geneseo Herald from 1887 to 1899, then it became Geneseo Post from 1908 to 1909.
 From 1979 through 1983 it was known as Geneseo Galaxy.

 Transportation

+Geneseo was founded after two competing railroads vied for access to cross tracks at that point.
+In November 0f 1886, the Santa Fe Railway built northwesterly from Little River toward Holyrood.
+The Missouri Pacific was building west from Kansas City to Pueblo, Colorado.
+The town of Geneseo was founded just west of the intersection of the two railroads.
+A line from Hutchinson and later Wichita was added connecting to the main line at the west edge of Geneseo running south and another line was added on the east side of Geneseo running north to connect with the Union Pacific at Kanopolis, Kansas, making Geneseo a hub for transportation activity.
+The Colorado Eagle became the Missouri Pacific's flagship line for modern passenger service.

 The Atchison, Topeka and Santa Fe Railway formerly provided mixed train service to Geneseo on a line between Little River and Galatia until at least 1961.